Entity-Based Evaluation of Political Bias in Automatic Summarization

 \section{Framework and Results}

+We present our results for similarity between summaries, and two feature functions: 1) entity name mentions in summaries and 2) temporal differences in status indicators.
+We focus on these two features in this short paper to zero in on the basic notion of representation in sensitivity to political entities.

-In this section, we instantiate our computational framework based on political entities and lexical resources, and discuss our results.
-All results involve comparing occurrences of lexicons/entities via paired $t$-tests; we present results using the notation described in \tbref{arrows}.
+All results involve comparing frequencies via paired $t$-tests; we present results using the notation described in \tbref{arrows}.
+The numerical mean differences and $p$-values can be obtained from our publicly released code (see \secref{sec:data_and_methods}).
 As described in Appendix \ref{ssec:lens}, there are small but signifcant differences in summary lengths before and after replacement.
-Therefore, {\bf all frequencies are normalized by length of summary} before the $t$-tests because of the significant differences in lengths.
+Therefore, {all frequencies are normalized by length of summary} before the $t$-tests.